Abiah Folger: Portrait in Benjamin's autobiography

-The description of Abiah Folger Franklin in Benjamin Franklin's Autobiography is very brief — only two sentences — and has been the focus of recent scholarship.
+The description of Abiah in Benjamin Franklin's Autobiography is very brief — only two sentences — and has been the focus of recent scholarship.
 Matthew Garrett wrote that "the Autobiography is perhaps the finest example within the modern narrative tradition of a text that habitually compresses major characters - those, that is, who play integral and significant roles within the plot - into minor players.
 Throughout the Autobiography, Franklin produces this narrative in order to produce himself....
 But even by the standards Franklin sets in the rest of the Autobiography, his mother's diminution within the narrative discourse is extreme."
 He concludes that "Abiah's depiction corresponds to a repertoire of socially normative behavior, the nurturing role of mothers, that cannot be assimilated to Benjamin Franklin's representation of individual incentive in nearly every other sentence of his narrative.... she countenances no excuses for the narrative into which her two sentences arrive like a message from another world."

 Relations

 Folger's sister Bethshua Folger Pope was an active and theatric participant in the events surrounding the Salem witch trials.
-Bethshua suffered "hysterical blindness" and convulsions, and in the middle of one trial she threw a shoe at an accused person’s head.
-Her accusations contributed to the death-sentence of at least one convicted witch, Martha Corey.
+Bethshua suffered "hysterical blindness" and convulsions, and in the middle of one trial, she threw a shoe at an accused person's head.
+Her accusations contributed to the death sentence of at least one convicted witch, Martha Corey.
 As a result, some popular dramatizations of the Salem trials have included Abiah as a character.